The Power of Two in Token Systems: Model

 \subsection{The case $d=1$}

 Note that when $d=1$, $s_i^t$ is a lazy random walk in one dimension for all $i \in \mathcal{A}$, and so by standard arguments the token system is not stable.
 Moreover, $s^t$ is a random walk on $\mathbb{Z}^{n-1}$ ($n-1$ dimensions), and hence, the Markov chain will not be recurrent by P\'olya's Recurrence Theorem for all $n \geq 4$, so that the market will eventually stop clearing at all.

-Missing details are deferred to Appendix \ref{appendix:section2}.
+An immediate corollary is that the token system is also not stable under the \textit{random tie-breaking selection rule}, where the rule selects the service provider, even if all providers are available ($d=n$), uniformly at random (see Corollary \ref{randomtiebreaking} and all missing details in Appendix \ref{appendix:section2}).